mvolkmann/blog/src/swift/packages.md

 It lists all the source files to be included and the packages on which this package depends.

+Here is an example manifest for a package that defines two targets.

 ```swift
 import PackageDescription